DanielCufino/devrel-public-workshops/README.md

 	astro dev start
 	```

+> [!INFO]
+> If port 8080 or 5432 are in use on your machine, Airflow won't be able to start.
+To run Airflow on alternative ports, run:
+>
+> ```sh
+> astro config set webserver.port <available-port>
+> astro config set postgres.port <available-port>
+> ```

 2. As soon as the starting process is complete, the Airflow UI opens in your default browser.
-As long as the Airflow project is running, your can access it in another browser or additional tab by going to `localhost:8080`.
+When running the starting command for the first time this might take a couple of minutes.
+Note that, as long as the Airflow project is running, you can always access the UI in another browser or additional tab by going to `localhost:8080`.

 	![Airflow UI home screen](/img/tutorials/3-0_airflow-quickstart-etl_home_screen.png)

-3. Click on the **Dags** button (1) in the Airflow UI to get to the DAG overview page to see the DAGs contained in this project.
+3. Click on the **Dags** button (1) in the Airflow UI to get to the Dags overview page to see all the DAGs contained in this project.

-## Step 4: Run the setup DAG
+## Step 5: Run the setup DAG

-You can now see the 3 DAGs in this project, they are all paused with no runs yet.
-To setup up the database used in the ETL DAG you can run the `releaf_database_setup` DAG.
+You can now see 3 DAGs of this project, they are all paused with no runs yet.
+In this step you'll run the `releaf_database_setup` DAG to set up the database used in the ETL DAG in [Step 5](#step-5-run-the-etl-dags).

-1. Click on the play button (2) of the `releaf_database_setup` DAG (1) to open the DAG Trigger form.
+1. Click on the play button (2) of the `releaf_database_setup` DAG (1) to open its DAG Trigger form.

 	![Screenshot of the Airflow UI showing the Dags overview with 3 paused DAGs](/img/tutorials/3-0_airflow-quickstart-etl_dags_overview.png)

 	Note that there is an Import Error (3) for a fourth DAG.
 This DAG performs a call to a Large Language Model (LLM) to generate personalized messages based on a tree recommendation and needs a little bit more setup to use.
 See the [Airflow Quickstart - GenAI](airflow-quickstart-genai.md) for instructions.
-For now you don't have to worry about this import error it does not affect the DAGs needed for this Quickstart.
+For this ETL quickstart you don't have to worry about this import error it does not affect the DAGs in the ETL pipeline.

 2. On the DAG Trigger form, make sure that **Single Run** (1) is selected and the Checkbox for **Unpause releaf_database_setup on trigger** is checked (2).
 Then click on the blue **Trigger** button (3) to create a DAG run.

 	![Screenshot of the Airflow UI showing the DAG Trigger form](/img/tutorials/3-0_airflow-quickstart-etl_trigger_form.png)

-3. After a few seconds the DAG run should be complete and you'll see a dark green bar in the Airflow UI for the successful DAG run (1).
+3. After a few seconds the DAG run should be complete and you'll see a dark green bar in the Airflow UI (1).

 	![Screenshot of the Airflow UI showing Dags overview with 1 successful run of the releaf_database_setup DAG](/img/tutorials/3-0_airflow-quickstart-etl_succssful_run.png)

-	In your IDE you can open the include folder (1) see that a new file was created, the `releaf.db` [DuckDB](https://duckdb.org/) database (2).
+	In your IDE you can open the include folder (1) to see that a new file was created, the `releaf.db` [DuckDB](https://duckdb.org/) database (2).
+This is the database the ETL DAG interacts with.

 	![Screenshot of Cursor showing where to see the duckdb file.](/img/tutorials/3-0_airflow-quickstart-etl_cursor_with_db.png)

-## Step 5: Run the ETL DAGs
+## Step 6: Run the ETL DAGs

 The `releaf_database_setup` DAG created the `releaf.db` and filled it with some sample data.
 Now it is time for you to run the ETL pipeline consisting of two DAGs `etl_releaf`, which loads an additional record to the database with tree recommendations for you, and the `releaf_analytics` DAG which summarizes the database contents.

-These two DAGs depend on each other using an [Airflow Asset](airflow-datasets.md).
-Which means as soon as a specific task in the first DAG (`etl_releaf`) completes successfully, the second DAG `releaf_analytics` will run.
+These two DAGs depend on each other using an [Airflow Asset](airflow-datasets.md), which means that as soon as a specific task in the first DAG (the `summarize_onboarding` task in the `etl_releaf` DAG) completes successfully, the second DAG (`releaf_analytics`) will run automatically.

 1. Unpause both DAGs by clicking their pause toggle to turn them blue (1 and 2).
 Unpaused DAGs will run on their defined [schedule](scheduling-in-airflow.md), which can be time-based (for example run once per day at midnight UTC) or data-aware like in this example.
 Next, open the DAG trigger form for the `etl_releaf` DAG by clicking on its play button (3).

 	![Screenshot of the Airflow UI showing Dags overview with all DAGs unpaused](/img/tutorials/3-0_airflow-quickstart-etl_trigger_etl_dag.png)

 2. The `etl_releaf` DAG runs with [params](airflow-params.md).
-If the DAG runs based on its schedule the given defaults are used in the code, but on a manual run, like right now, you can provide your own values.
+If the DAG runs based on its schedule the given defaults are used, but on a manual run, like right now, you can provide your own values.
 Enter your name (1) and your location (2), then trigger (3) a DAG run.

 	![Screenshot of the Airflow UI showing the DAG Trigger form](/img/tutorials/3-0_airflow-quickstart-etl_trigger_form_etl_dag.png)

-3. After 10-20 seconds both, the `etl_releaf` and the `releaf_analytics` DAG have completed one successful one.
+3. After 10-20 seconds both the `etl_releaf` and the `releaf_analytics` DAG have completed successfully (1 and 2).

 	![Screenshot of the Airflow UI with successful DAG runs](/img/tutorials/3-0_airflow-quickstart-etl_succssful_run_all_three_dags.png)

-## Step 6: Explore the ETL DAG
+## Step 7: Explore the ETL DAG

 Let's explore the ETL DAG in more detail.